The Iron Bark Project: Falls prevention in older Aboriginal people in NSW

 Despite this high burden of falls, no studies to date have examined the effectiveness of existing mainstream falls prevention interventions when used with Aboriginal populations.
 Furthermore, the acceptability of these interventions to Aboriginal people and the feasibility of providing them within existing Aboriginal services are not known.

-Through the analysis of Aboriginal and Torres Strait Islander health data, the nature of risk factors leading to falls and the burden of resulting injury will be investigated and compared to that of the general Australian population.
+Through the analysis of Aboriginal and Torres Strait Islander health data, the nature of risk factors leading to falls and the burden of resulting injury are being investigated and compared to that of the general Australian population.

 All aspects of the project are overseen by an Aboriginal steering committee.
 Partnerships with Aboriginal Medical Services, Medicare Locals and Aboriginal Community Controlled Health Organisations are a central part to project development and implementation.